pfheatwole/thesis/meta/outline.rst

 * The flight data doesn't record the wind vectors, so they must first be estimated from the position data.

+* Uncertainty in the data, wind, controls, and model all necessitate statistical filtering.
+In particular, our goal of *uncertainty quantification* maps neatly onto *Bayesian filtering*.

 * Introduce the recursive filtering equation to motivate the dynamics model

 * "The focus of this work is to provide a suitable dynamics model" (although